 The Brazilian Solution

 After seven years of living on instant coffee, we renewed our contact with Brazil’s highly addictive cafezinhos.
 Served in tiny – mostly plastic – cups this super dark and sweet beverage is omnipresent in Brazil and offered for free after lunch and at any gas station.
 There is no avoiding the tasty brew and we found ourselves topping up fuel more than ever.
 It is especially dangerous when combined with the ever delicious pão de queso.

 In fact, Karin-Marijke loved it so much that she dedicated a separate blog post to Brazilian coffee (you can read it here).

 By the time we crossed into French Guyana, Karin-Marijke – in her inventory/space manager role – had no problem whatsoever storing several packs of her preferred blend of dark roast as well as a coffee sock.
 So size-wise we now had a few packs of coffee, a Brazilian coffee sock and a thermos.

-How does it work?
+How does the Brazilian way of brewing coffee work?
 You bring water to a boil in a pan, lower the flame, add coffee (and sugar if you like) and start stirring.
 After a minute or so, you turn off the heat and keep the pan covered for another minute or so for the grounded beans to sink to the bottom of the pan.